87andrewh/WeirdAntiCheatIdeas/README.md

 - Hopefully reduce casual cheating a little bit.
 Ineffective at deterring people who hack to win.

 ### Industry Goals:
-- Anti-cheat developer community of scale similar to anti-malware community?
+- Anti-cheat developer community of scale similar to security community.
 Journals?
 Conferences?
 - How to incentivize people working at competing companies to contribute?
 - Simple, open-source tools to help small developers protect themselves.
 - Incorporating ideas from many genres?
 FPS, MMO, RTS, MOBA.
-- Gaining knowledge from EAC and Battleye.
-Job opportunities?
-- Collaborating with former and current cheat creation researchers.
+- Collaborating with former and current cheat creators.
 - Specific companies to reach out to:
   - Valve
   - Riot